-When someone who has raised you (whether it is a parent, grandparent, aunt, uncle, etc.) begins to decline mentally and physically, it can be frightening and vexing.
-The person who guided you through unfamiliar stages in life now needs you to guide them; your hero needs a hero.
-This “role-reversal” is becoming extremely common as seniors reach older and older ages.
-About 30 percent of adults with at least one parent age 65 or older said their parent or their parents need help handling their affairs or caring for themselves, according to the Pew Research Center.
-Adult children may need to wade through uncomfortable waters and prepare to assume a new role in their parents’ lives.
+When someone who has raised you (whether a parent, grandparent, aunt, uncle, etc.) begins to decline mentally and physically, it can be frightening and troubling.
+The person who guided you through all the unfamiliar stages in life now needs you to guide them; your hero needs a hero.
+This role reversal is becoming extremely common as seniors are living longer.
+About 30% of middle-aged adults with at least one parent age 65 or older said a parent needs help handling their affairs or caring for themselves.
+Many adult children will need to prepare to assume a new role in their parents’ lives.

 Don’t Parent Your Parent

 Your new position in your parent’s lives is to be their advocate and helper.
 It might be difficult for those in the sandwich generation (adults sandwiched between aging parents who need care and their own children) to turn off parental thinking when caring for their parents.

 For example, you could say to your child, “Timmy, you have to eat your broccoli,” or “No, you can’t take the car tonight, Chloe.”
 You couldn’t say to your parent, “Mom, you have to eat your broccoli,” or “No, you can’t take the car tonight, Dad.”
 Your parents would probably have a few choice words for you.
 No one wants to have someone tell them what to do; your parents may feel especially sensitive if they are losing independence - the ability to use the bathroom on their own, drive a car, work, etc. Even though your parents may need help, they are still adults and should be treated as such.

 Do Team Up With Your Parent

 You and your parents have common goals: aging comfortably and maintaining their independence.
 How you reach those goals is dependent on good teamwork and compromise.
 The following four tips can help avoid bickering and arguments between you and your parents.